midhulms/midhulms/README.md

 ## 🧭 About Me

-I sit at a rare intersection: **3+ years of semiconductor validation experience at Intel** (via UST Global) combined with graduate-level training in **digital business analytics in Paris**.
+I sit at a rare intersection: **3+ years of semiconductor validation experience in us based company ** (via UST Global) combined with graduate-level training in **digital business analytics in Paris**.

 That means I understand what happens at the hardware level   GPU driver behaviour, embedded peripheral interfacing, root-cause defect analysis   *and* how to turn that data into clear business decisions using Power BI, Python, and Databricks.